Portuguese conquest of Hormuz: Takeover of Hormuz, 1515

-On November 4, 1509, Albuquerque succeeded Dom Francisco de Almeida as governor of Portuguese India.
+On 4 November 1509, Albuquerque succeeded Francisco de Almeida as governor of Portuguese India.

-Before returning to Hormuz, he would still go on to conquer Goa in 1510, Malacca in 1511, and undertake an incursion to the Red Sea in 1513.
+Before returning to Hormuz, he conquered Goa in 1510, Malacca in 1511, and undertook an incursion to the Red Sea in 1513.
 Albuquerque never stopped gathering information on Hormuz nor even exchanging ambassadors or corresponding with its viziers during this time.
-Indeed, important changes had taken place in Hormuz between 1507 and 1515 that motivated Albuquerque to make a move as soon as possible: Coge Atar had been murdered and the new vizier, his right-hand man Rais Nureddin Fali, had King Seyf Ad-Din poisoned, and replaced on the throne with his eighteen-year-old brother Turan Shah.
-Rais Nureddin in his turn however, was driven from power by his nephew Rais Ahmed through a coup and maintained power through brute force and repression, with the support of an opposing faction in court, greatly frightening young Turan Shah with the spectre of assassination or blindness.
+Important changes had taken place in Hormuz between 1507 and 1515 that motivated Albuquerque to make a move as soon as possible.

+Coge Atar had been murdered and the new vizier, his right-hand man Rais Nureddin Fali, had King Seyf Ad-Din poisoned and replaced on the throne with his eighteen-year-old brother, Turan Shah.
+Rais Nureddin was driven from power by his nephew Rais Ahmed through a coup and maintained power through brute force and repression, with the support of an opposing faction in court, greatly frightening young Turan Shah with the spectre of assassination or blindness.

-Thus, Albuquerque assembled at Goa a fleet of 27 vessels, 1,500 Portuguese, and 700 Malabarese and in March 1515 the Portuguese once more anchored before Hormuz, at the sound of trumpets and a powerful artillery salvo; "The ships appeared to be on fire", as the eyewitness Gaspar Correia would later recount.
+Albuquerque assembled at Goa a fleet of 27 vessels, 1,500 Portuguese men, and 700 Malabarese.
+In March 1515, the Portuguese once more anchored before Hormuz, at the sound of trumpets and a powerful artillery salvo.
+"The ships appeared on fire", as the eyewitness Gaspar Correia would later recount.

-Hormuz was found fortified and prepared for a drawn-out struggle; nevertheless, King Turan Shah and Rais Nureddin for their part did not oppose Albuquerque, hoping that he might be an ally against the usurper Rais Ahmed (labelled by the Portuguese a "tyrant"), as indeed the Portuguese had proven to be only interested in trade and tribute and not effective control of the kingdom.
-Thus, on April 1, King Turan Shah allowed Albuquerque to land his forces and formally re-take possession of Hormuz without bloodshed, and so, the flag of Portugal was finally hoisted over the island.
+Hormuz was found fortified and prepared for a drawn-out struggle, with the roads barricaded and defended with artillery.
+Turan Shah and Rais Nureddin did not oppose Albuquerque, hoping that he might be an ally against the usurper Rais Ahmed, labelled by the Portuguese a "tyrant", as the Portuguese had proven to be only interested in trade and tribute and not in effective control of the kingdom.
+Thus, on 1 April, Turan Shah authorized Albuquerque to land his forces and formally re-take possession of Hormuz without bloodshed, and so, the flag of Portugal was hoisted over the island.